The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Hawaii, Jay and Dani Johnson of Coastline Travel.

 Best bang-for-your-buck hotels

 For romance and history, you can’t do better than Mauna Kea Beach Hotel.
 The decor is understated, with Balinese and Thai influences, but still true to its Hawaiian roots.
 It’s filled by great artworks from Laurence Rockefeller’s prize collection (the famous philanthropist opened the hotel in the 1960s).
 But you may not be able to focus on the paintings for very long: The hotel is on one of the island’s best beaches, where between November and May you’ll see an endless parade of whales and manta rays right off the shore.
-Best of all, the Deluxe Ocean View rooms are less expensive then the entry-level at some of the island’s other luxury hotels—and come with a fantastic buffet breakfast to boot.
-Our guests also receive extra special treatment at the Mauna Kea.
+Best of all, the Deluxe Ocean View rooms are less expensive then the entry level at some of the island’s other luxury hotels—and come with a fantastic buffet breakfast to boot.

 If you prefer pools to the beach, you’re better off at the Four Seasons Hualalai: It has seven pools, including one stocked with more than 4,000 tropical fish, a sea-side infinity pool, a lap pool, and a shaded kids’ pool.

 The hotel also has a children’s program, a huge pool, and plenty of space for little ones to run around.
 But what kids seem to most love about this hotel are the resident sea turtles; they live in the lagoon right near the beach.
 And for grown-ups, the Fairmont Orchid has one of the best spas on the island.
-We often arrange surprises for our guests who stay here, such as special room amenities, complimentary use of the pool cabanas, or gifts as mementos of their stay.
+Dani and Jay often arrange surprises for their travelers who stay here, such as special room amenities, complimentary use of the pool cabanas, or gifts as mementos of their stay.

 Restaurant the locals love

 The Village Burger, a small hamburger joint in the Parker Ranch Shopping Center, cooks made-to-order burgers and french fries so outstanding that you’ll want to go back again and again.